-Google Maps (Kyoto Prefecture)
+- Google Maps (Kyoto Prefecture)

->

-> Kyōto Basin, located in the southern part of the prefecture, is a graben basin.
+Kyōto Basin, located in the southern part of the prefecture, is a graben basin.
 The mountains surrounding the basin are horst mountains and generally low.
 Mount Hiei (比叡山 Hieizan) located northeast of Kyōto, is only 848 meters high.
 The mountains of Tamba and Tango in the northern part of the prefecture are also not high; part of the Tango Mountains forms the Tango Peninsula and juts out into the Sea of Japan.
-Wakasa Bay (若狭湾) to the east forms a heavily indented coast with a number of good natural harbours.
+Wakasa Bay (若狭湾) to the east forms a heavily indented coast with some good natural harbours.
 The principal rivers are the Ujigawa, the Katsuragawa, and the Kamogawa, all in the southern part of the prefecture and all of which flow into the Yodogawa.
 The only significant river in the northern part is the Yuragawa.

->

-> The temperature tends to run to extremes in the Kyōto Basin.
+The temperature tends to run to extremes in the Kyōto Basin.
 The coastal regions on the Sea of Japan are warmer in winter because of the Tsushima Current.
 Precipitation is heavier in the north.